-The “we” is currently Ian Jones, Iain Poulson, Jeff Gould, Ashley Rich, Gilbert Pellegrom, Matt Shaw, Peter Tasker, Caillie West, Lewis Warren and myself.
+The “we” is currently Ian Jones, Iain Poulson, Ashley Rich, Gilbert Pellegrom, Matt Shaw, Peter Tasker, Caillie West, Lewis Warren and myself.
 Caillie works on marketing and support, Lewis handles all things design, and the rest of the crew develop our products and support our customers.
 I primarily wear the CEO and Product Manager hats at the moment.

 We put a lot of effort into making sure our products are a pleasure to use, which means very few bugs and all the details are just right.
 We’re looking for someone who recognizes the value in this and is passionate about building an awesome product and owning the little big details.
 If this piques your interest, you should consider this opportunity.

 About a year ago, I laid out a detailed roadmap for our flagship product, WP Migrate DB Pro.
 We’re in the process of rebuilding the airplane while it’s in flight.
 With each release we aim to modernize a chunk of the codebase while at the same time delivering some new value to our customers.
 Over the past year Peter has been rewriting the entire frontend in React and implementing a new design.
 We’re about a month away from a first beta release.

 You will work with Peter on fixing up WP Migrate DB Pro and building long overdue features.
 You’ll open pull requests for him to review and he’ll open pull requests for you to review.
 You’ll push each other to be better developers.
 You will ramp up quickly and will be ready to take over lead development of the plugin within six months.

 From day one, you will also handle support requests from our customers.
 You’ll start by drafting replies and having Peter review them before sending, but in short order you will reply directly to customers.